 Like the laminar portion of the boundary layer itself, the laminar sublayer is easily disturbed.
 Hull roughness can destabilize the sublayer, leading to increased turbulence through a process called “bursting” where microscopic geysers of water launch away from the hull into the main boundary layer, further energizing the turbulence there and increasing drag.
 But suffice it to say that as long as the height of any surface roughness is small relative to the thickness of the laminar sublayer, then the hull will behave as if it is smooth; the sublayer will continue to be stable and laminar.

-where Rex is the Reynolds number cited above, with the length scale now the distance x from the bow.
-Figure 5 is a plot of the sublayer thickness along the hull for an 18.5-foot racing canoe running at 6.3 mph (2.8m/s) in 68F (20C) fresh water.
+where Rex is the Reynolds number cited above, where the length scale is now the distance x from the bow.
+Fig. 5 is a plot of the sublayer thickness along the hull for an 18.5-foot racing canoe running at 6.3 mph (2.8m/s) in 68F (20C) fresh water.
 Note that the sublayer thickness is inversely proportional to a power of hull speed V, which means the sublayer is thinner the faster you go.
-A thinner sublayer exacts a more demanding limit on hull smoothness: the faster you go, the smoother your hull needs to be.
+A thinner sublayer exacts a more demanding limit on hull smoothness, e.g. the faster you go, the smoother your hull needs to be.